Three Finalists Selected for Montana Leopold Conservation Award

 Three finalists have been selected for the prestigious Montana Leopold Conservation Award®.

-Given in honor of renowned conservationist Aldo Leopold, the award recognizes farmers, ranchers, foresters and other landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
+Given in honor of renowned conservationist Aldo Leopold, the award recognizes farmers, ranchers, and forestland owners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.

-“From Sidney to Eureka, private landowners in Montana achieve both economic and conservation success through their dedicated stewardship of our land and water resources,” said Governor Greg Gianforte.
-“The Leopold Conservation Award is an opportunity for friends, neighbors, and resource managers to recognize the farmer, rancher, or forested landowner who inspires others to excel as caretakers of our working landscapes.”
+“For generations, Montana’s farmers and ranchers have been dedicated stewards of our land and water resources,” said Governor Greg Gianforte.
+“Through the Leopold Conservation Award, we recognize the farmer, rancher, or forested landowner who has set the standard as a caretaker of our working landscapes.”

 The finalists are: